Whittle Hall: Transport

-Road: Kingsdale Rd runs through the estate but actually contains no houses, houses are found on connected dead end roads/cul de sacs.
+Road: Kingsdale Road runs through the estate but actually contains no houses, houses are found on connected dead end roads/cul-de-sacs.
 Whittle Hall is connected to the outside world through Whittle Hall Avenue and Lingley Green Avenue.
-The estate is located just 1 mile from M62 J8 making the houses popular homes for people working in Manchester and Liverpool (each 45 minutes).
-Travel to Warrington town centre is achieved via Whittle Hall Avenue and Liverpool Road (A57 road) the journey is 3 miles and takes 10 minutes (traffic permitting).
+The estate is located just 1 mile from the M62 Junction 8, making the houses popular homes for people working in Manchester and Liverpool (each 45 minutes).
+Travel to Warrington town centre is achieved via Whittle Hall Avenue and Liverpool Road (A57 road) the journey is 3 miles and takes from 10 minutes.

 Education

-Whittle Hall forms part of the catchment area for Great Sankey High School which also contains sixth form faculties under the name Barrow Hall College.
+Whittle Hall forms part of the catchment area for Great Sankey High School which also contains sixth form facilities under the name Barrow Hall College.
 Penketh High School is as close to the estate but because its catchment area does not cover Whittle Hall few children from the estate attend.

 Sports and leisure

 Whittle Hall has no professional sports teams, Warrington Wolves RLFC is the closest major sports team.
 As for the Premier League Wigan Athletic is the closest by distance, however Everton F.C.
-Liverpool and Manchester United are the most commonly supported clubs.
+Liverpool F.C., and Manchester United are the most commonly supported clubs.
 Sankey Leisure centre is located next to Great Sankey High School.
-It is only a 2-minute drive and offers an indoor swimming pool, tennis courts and an astroturf football pitch.
+It is only a 2 minute drive and offers an indoor swimming pool, tennis courts and an astroturf football pitch.
 There is a David Lloyd gym located 5 minutes drive on the A57.

 Landmarks and culture

-Whittle Halls most known place is the duck pond located where the estate meets Lingley Avenue.
-This area contains the community centre, football fields a playground and was formerly part of "Site 2" airmens living area on the giant RAF Burtonwood.
+Whittle Hall's most known place is the duck pond located where the estate meets Lingley Avenue.
+This area contains the community centre, football fields a playground and was formerly part of "Site 2" airmen's living area on the giant RAF Burtonwood.
 Although just outside Whittle Hall the 'Thatched Cottage' is very well known.
 This newly built white cottage is very recognisable against the backdrop of red brick houses.
 The estate is bordered on one side by the linear park which contains a stream, open areas and separates the estate from the older parts of Great Sankey.
-The park is main route used for school children whom walk to the schools located on Barrow Hall Lane as well as being extremely popular with dog walkers.
+The park is the main route used for school children who walk to the schools located on Barrow Hall Lane as well as being extremely popular with dog walkers.